stephenkiilu/starter-hugo-academic/content/_index.md

             Responsibilities include:

             * Worked on data analysis and reporting.
-            * Conducted system audits, fleet monitoring, and tracking, and managed the freezer management system.
+            * Conducted systemn audits, fleet monitoring, and tracking, and managed the freezer management system.

     design:
       columns: '2'